luskaner/aoe2DELanServer/server/README.md

 ## System requirements

 The server supports a very wide variety of operating systems and architectures.
-Basically any system you can compile [Go](https://go.dev/wiki/MinimumRequirements) 1.22 for.
-If you are a developer it can support even more operating systems by using the older Go version 1.20 (few code changes might be required) that would enable Windows 7 or higher support, macOS High Sierra 10.13 or higher ... etc.
+Basically any system you can compile [Go](https://go.dev/wiki/MinimumRequirements) 1.23 for.
+If you are a developer it can support even more operating systems by using older Go versions like:

+* 1.22: macOS Catalina 10.15.
+* 1.20: Windows 7, macOS High Sierra 10.13.

 ## Configuration